|

 and the like.
 If you cannot afford to lose it, don't put it

-include a cute note to the thief as a way to make yourself feel
+you include a cute note to the thief as a way to make yourself

-better in the event that this stash is robbed.
+feel better in the event that this stash is robbed.
+4.

-or seated on the train.
-For example, wrap the strap
+terminals or seated on the train.
+For example,

-around the leg of your chair or the strut of the overhead bin
+wrap the strap around the leg of your chair or the strut of

-in your compartment.
-This prevents thieves from grabbing and
+the overhead bin in your compartment.
+This prevents thieves

 Carry your day bags in a protected place on your body.